Izurii/Lenovo-Y720-KB-Led-Controller/README.md

 Reboot your PC or use this command to reload and trigger the new udev rules `sudo udevadm control --reload-rules && sudo udevadm trigger`

+# DEV

+# Recommendations

+-   VSCode with the extensions listed below
+    -   Better C++ Syntax
+    -   Better Shell Syntax
+    -   C/C++ Extension Pack by Microsoft
+    -   CodeLLDB (to debug things if you know what you're doing)
+    -   EditorConfig for VS Code
+    -   Shell Script Command Completion
+    -   ShellCheck (if you want to use this extension follow their guide on how to install it)
+-   Patience

+# Requirements to build/start

+-   GCC
+-   yarn
+-   libevdev (the needed files are already in the ./libs/hotkey/libs folder, but you never know ¯\_(ツ)\_/¯ )
+-   node-gyp (I do recommend to globally install it using either `npm install -g node-gyp` or `yarn global add node-gyp`)

 # How to build it yourself

 1. First clone the repo